afterxleep/afterxleep.github.io/_posts/2020-05-21-the-reality-virus.md

   - untagged
 ---

-It's a lot of fun to take a peek on improvised home offices set up by reporters, actors, politicians, and people on TV.
-It adds some sort of warmth and coziness to the news, even if reality is crude and difficult.
+It's a lot of fun to take a peek on improvised home offices set up by reporters, actors, politicians, and people on TV. <!--more--> It adds some sort of warmth and coziness to the news, even if reality is crude and difficult.

 On video calls, CEOs are no longer shaving every day, sales VPs join calls on sweatshirts with kids jumping all over the place, dogs and cats take over client webcams, and families engage in serious conversations in the background of job interviews.